 Be honest with yourself about why you are choosing to carry a balance.
 If you are in a situation where you are overloaded by your credit card, it may be time to look at options to pay it off.
 Many people do this through transferring the debt to a card with an introductory interest rate of zero percent.

-The Citi Simplicity® Card offers an introductory period of 21 months, giving you time to pay off the debt, or pay it down substantially.
+The Citi Simplicity® Card offers a 0% introductory period of 21 months for balance transfer, giving you time to pay off the debt, or pay it down substantially (16.24% – 26.24% variable APR thereafter).
 Just keep in mind that these cards will charge between 3% and 5% for each balance transfer.

 Paying in full